richardalamo/biz_dev_public/airflow_setup/README.md

 - cd /opt/metabase
 - sudo useradd -r -s /bin/false metabase
 - sudo chown -R metabase:metabase /opt/metabase
-- sudo java -jar /opt/metabase/metabase.jar
+- Run "sudo java -jar /opt/metabase/metabase.jar" to start Metabase
 - After port forwarding port 3000, click on the link
+- In the UI, there will be instructions to create an account
-- Now, in the UI, enter your RDS PostgreSQL database credentials in the setup prompt
+- Once you get to the database connection part, enter your RDS PostgreSQL database credentials in the setup prompt